Ecommerce replatform: how to ensure value in your migration

 But for the purposes of this article, let’s assume you’ve already established a strong business case that justifies the move to a new platform.
 Now let’s take a look at some of the ways YOU can approach the migration to mitigate risks and maximise the potential for a strong return on your investment.

-Forget ‘lift and shift’
+The risks of ‘lift and shift’ migrations

 In reality, approaching a migration in a 'lift and shift' way can increase the risk of a poor return on your investment.